What is a 17-hydroxyprogesterone (17-OHP) test?

 - Thinning hair on the head, especially near the temples (male pattern baldness)

 - Enlarged clitoris

 In boys and men, symptoms of mild CAH may include:

 - Low sperm count

 What happens during a 17-OHP test?

-For a newborn screening, a health care professional will clean your baby's heel with alcohol and poke the heel with a small needle.
-The provider will collect a few drops of blood and put a bandage on the site.
+For a newborn screening, a health care professional will clean your baby's heel with alcohol.
+Then the provider will stick the baby's heel with a small needle to collect a few drops of blood.
+The heel will then be bandaged.

 Will I need to do anything to prepare for the test?

 There are no special preparations needed for a 17-OHP test.